 SeaRAM on the Littoral Combat Ship

-During a test last year aboard LCS 2, the SeaRAM missile engaged and destroyed an aerial drone, Navy officials said.
+During a previous test more than a year ago aboard LCS 2, the SeaRAM missile engaged and destroyed an aerial drone.
 This was the first shipboard firing of the new weapon, which emerged from extensive planning, assessment, modeling and simulation, Navy officials said.

 The Rolling Airframe Missile is what defense experts call a “fire and forget” missile, meaning it uses an RF or radio frequency detection technology along with a heat-seeking infrared sensor to find its way toward an approaching threat in order to intercept and destroy it.